-- 51. During 2019/20 a total of 6 appeals were made to the Adjudication Services.
-During this period the Council chose not to contest 1 appeal.
-This was due to new information being provided by the appellant, for example information on the keeper of the vehicle or supporting documentary evidence to confirm loading. - 2 appeals upheld - 2 appeals dismissed - 1 appeal paid, as a Consent Order, therefore not appealed to the adjudicator
+51. During 2020/21 a total of 2 appeals were made to the Adjudication Services.
+During this period the Council chose not to contest 2 appeals.
+This was due to new information being provided by the appellant, for example information on the keeper of the vehicle or supporting documentary evidence to confirm loading.